 In 2016, the Festival featured over 100 events, attracted more than 20,000 visitors and involved more than 20 city venues.

 The two weeks of the Festival simply form the pinnacle of Festival activities: education and community engagement activities run throughout the year.
 In 2015-16, over 2,800 children from 45 county schools were involved in projects which had their showcase in the summer Festival.

 All events require a ticket unless stated otherwise.

-Concessionary tickets are available for most events for students, benefit claimants, senior citizens and disabled guests.
+Concessionary tickets are available for most events for children, students, benefit claimants, senior citizens and disabled guests.

 Under-18s can buy a ticket for most events for £2.

 A £1 booking fee applies to all bookings.